bbennett905/GLRenderer/README.md

 # Summary #

-My pet project over the last few months, a work-in-progress OpenGL renderer/engine, partially based on code in and using assets from [LearnOpenGL](http://learnopengl.com/).
+One of my pet projects, a partially complete OpenGL renderer/engine, partially based on code in and using assets from [LearnOpenGL](http://learnopengl.com/).

 ## Features ##